 For the price, it was much better to simply replace it with a new one and know it wouldn’t leak again.

-AutoZone also had it available but for $170, be sure to call around for the latest prices.
+AutoZone also had it available but for $170, be sure to call around for the latest prices they can change.

 Ordering it online is a much cheaper option (at least for me) if you can wait a few days.

-It doesn’t take many tools to replace the radiator and is an easy enough job for the DIY mechanic.
+It doesn’t take many tools to replace the radiator, and it is an easy enough job for the DIY mechanic.

 - 10mm wrench

 How to Replace a 2005-2009 Kia Spectra Radiator